 – The Cloud

 – The internet of Things, IoT

 – Cellular 5G

 The first two items on this list are intertwined and therefore will be treated together.
-Much of these items are part of Network+ N10-007 but we are expecting the Network+ N10-008 exam objectives will get deeper into these as well as adding new technologies such as 5G cellular.
+Much of these items are part of Network+ N10-007 but the Network+ N10-008 exam objectives do go deeper into these as well as adding new technologies such as 5G cellular.

 Virtualization and the Cloud